YordanGeorgiev/qto/doc/md/installations_doc.md

     # after that ssh to -it
     ssh -i ~/.ssh/id_rsa.prd.qto ubuntu@ec2-52-209-247-245.eu-west-1.compute.amazonaws.com

-### 5.4.
+### 5.3.
 Setup bash & vim
-This deployment script sets RATHER personal bash and tmux settings ... which are NOT part of the qto setup, but merely personal tools to navigate more easily in the terminal with bash, tmux and vim ...
+This deployment script sets RATHER personal bash and tmux settings, which are NOT part of the qto setup, but merely personal tools to navigate more easily in the terminal with bash, tmux and vim.

     curl https://raw.githubusercontent.com/YordanGeorgiev/ysg-confs/master/src/bash/deployer/setup-bash-n-vim.sh | bash -s yordan.georgiev@gmail.com

     cat ~/

-### 5.5.
+### 5.4.
 Clone the project on the ssh server
 Clone as follows

     cat ~/.ssh/